 03 THE CORRECT WEIGHT

-Jockeys are obliged to weigh-in at a minimum of 51 kilos for flat racing and 61 kilos for jump racing.
-The weight of their safety equipment, which they must wear during a race, is not included in the weighing process.
+Jockeys are obliged to weighin at a minimum of 51 kilos for Flat racing and 61 kilos for Jump racing.
+The weight of their safety equipment, which they have to wear during a race, is not included in the weighing process.
 The jockey is weighed before and after the race; on both occasions that weight must correspond.

 04 RESPECT THE RACING PROTOCOL